Getting To Giving Team

 Deborah Sinay – Consultant

-Deborah Sinay is the practitioner’s voice of Getting to Giving, articulating this unique leadership and development strategy in pragmatic terms that guide professionals and volunteers alike through the basic elements of Getting to Giving.
+Deborah Sinay is the practitioner’s voice of Getting to Giving, articulating this unique leadership and development strategy in pragmatic terms that guide nonprofit management professionals and volunteers alike through the basic elements of Getting to Giving.

 Deborah loves to sell, helping both for- and nonprofit organizations garner the resources needed to achieve their visions.
 During her media career, she served as Director of Sales and Marketing at WCVB-TV in Boston before becoming General Manager of the CBS and FOX broadcast stations in Providence.
 Inspired to apply her skills and experience in the nonprofit sector, she accepted the position of Senior Vice President of Institutional Advancement at the Boston Children’s Museum, where she orchestrated a $47 million capital campaign and built a sustainable annual fund.
 Deborah also has led development efforts at the United Way of Mass Bay & Merrimack Valley, and Babson College.
 Deborah was inspired to learn, lead and explore at Bay Path College in western Massachusetts, and has taken executive leadership courses at Harvard Business School.
 She is a fierce advocate for working mothers, and known locally for helping to launch countless careers in both the for- profit and non-profit sectors.